 The second legal reason relates to national broadcast licensing.
 Governments allow only authorized companies to show entertainment within their borders.
 Not only that, but all content shown in a country has to be approved by the government.
 This rule applies in all countries in the world, not just strict nations, such as Iran or Indonesia.
 Even though you may see the same show scheduled for broadcast in different countries, the video that is available in each place is different.

-Broadcasters and produces of entertainment have to edit their content to comply with the laws of each county.
+Broadcasters and producers of entertainment have to edit their content to comply with the laws of each county.
 In some cases, the show might be so far from what anyone is legally allowed to show in a country that it just isn’t feasible to cut out all of the illegal bits and no one will broadcast that show in that place.
-Online video streaming services can be sued, and its employees might be sent to prison if their content is shown in places where that edit breaches local laws.
+Online content streaming services can be sued, and its employees might be sent to prison if their content is shown in places where that edit breaches local laws.

 Related: How to unblock video streaming sites

 Not all VPNs will help you when you want to stream video from abroad.
-The technology involved in protecting video streams, adapting the service whenever a TV service upgrades its blocking technology, and providing adequate speed for streaming high quality HD video costs money.
-Some VPN services don’t even try to get into video streaming services that have tough access restrictions.
+The technology involved in protecting video streams, adapting the service whenever a TV service upgrades its blocking technology, and providing adequate speed for streaming high-quality HD video costs money.
+Some VPN services don’t even try to get into video streaming services that have tough content access restrictions.
 Online TV sites don’t just block access from overseas, but they also take every available measure to detect and block VPN traffic.